 Keep a potty nearby.
-Many parents choose to have an elimination communication potty in each room so there is always one close.
+Many parents choose to have an elimination communication potty such as this one in each room so there is always one close.
 When baby shows signs of needing to eliminate, bring her to the potty (or whatever receptacle you choose).

 Carry baby in a sling or other carrier.
 Babywearing can be a great tool for learning baby’s potty rhythms.
 Many babies won’t eliminate when held close, therefore will be quiet and alert when they don’t need to eliminate and will become fussy and show signs that they want to be taken out of the sling when they need to go.

 Get free updates based on your toddler’s birth date! – Free Updates on Toddler [In-article]